dotnet/BenchmarkDotNet/README.md

 So, you shouldn't use any magic numbers (like "We should perform 100 iterations here"), the library will do it for you based on the values of statistical metrics.

-BenchmarkDotNet also prevents benchmarking of non-optimized assemblies that was built using DEBUG mode because the corresponding results will be unreliable.
+BenchmarkDotNet also prevents benchmarking of non-optimized assemblies that were built using DEBUG mode because the corresponding results will be unreliable.
-It will print a warning you if you have an attached debugger, if you use hypervisor (HyperV, VMware, VirtualBox), or if you have any other problems with the current environment.
+The library will print a warning if you have an attached debugger, if you use a hypervisor (HyperV, VMware, VirtualBox), or if you have any other problems with the current environment.

 During 6+ years of development, we faced dozens of different problems that may spoil your measurements.